-(₹ In Lakhs)
+(Rs.
+In Lakhs)

-Sr. No Preceding Financial Year(s) Amount transferred to Unspent CSR Account under Section 135 (6) Balance Amount in Unspent CSR Account under Section 135 (6) Amount spent in the Reporting financial Year Amount transferred to any fund specified under Schedule VII as per Section 135(6), if any Amount remaining to be spent in succeeding Financial Years Deficiency, if any.
+Sr. No. Preceding Financial Year(s) Amount transferred To Unspent CSR Account Balance Amount in Unspent CSR Account Amount spent in the Reporting financial to an specifie Schedule ransferred y fund ed under VII as per 135(6), if Amount remaining to be spent in succeeding Financial Deficiency, if any.

-- - - - - - -
+Account under Account under Section • •

+section 135 (6) section 135 (6) Amount Date of

+Transfer

+Nil

-- 8. Whether any capital assets have been created or acquired through Corporate Social Responsibility amount spent in the F.Y.
-2022-2023: No - 9.
+- 8. Whether any capital assets have been created or acquired through Corporate Social Responsibility amount spent in the F. Y. 2022 -2023: - 9.
 Specify the reason(s), if the Company has failed to spend two percent of the average net profit as per Section 135(5): N.A.

+Jagdish N. Patel

-Jagdish Patel Chairman & Whole Time Director (DIN: 00304924)
+Chairman & Director (DIN: 00304924)

+Sandeep M. Shah

-Date: 27.07.2023 Place: Ahmedabad Parshwa Shah Chairman CSR Committee (DIN:07866765)
+Chairman CSR Committee (DIN: 01850151)